EFFYTax/kt_wso2-phpcpp-client/README.md

 The original WSO2 WSF for PHP extension was a abstract layer for Axis2/c with some additional ( actually optional ) modules such as Rampart/c (WS-SEC), Sandesha2/c (WS-RM ) etc.

 In addtion to this abstract layer, WSO2 developped some PHP scripts handling serialize/unserialize helpers when users want to work in WSDL mode. ( and certainly others stuff ).
 I did not manage any backport of the old fashion scripts.
 If you planed to work w/ Object, I suggest to use JMS Serializer and pass the serialized JMS Object  to the `WSMessage::setPayload` method.
+However, i will investigate how to implement JMS serializer in a while

-The API is refactored but is almost similar to the native WSO2 extension.
+The API is refactored but is "almost" similar to the native WSO2 extension.
 I will try to document it ASAP.

-SoapFault are not thrown as SoapFault or WSFault object.
+SoapFault are not thrown as KTWS\WSFault object ( formerly know as \WSFault ), still waiting support for custom exceptions from PHPCPP team.
+This could be normally compiled for PHP7 through the master branch of PHPCPP.

 ## Installation